SUSE/rmt/docs/smt_and_rmt.md

 The last SUSE Linux Enterprise Server version where SMT is available is 12 SP5.
 From SUSE Linux Enterprise Server 15 onward, only RMT is available.

+> Note: RMT is fully maintained and receives new features, bug fixes, and perfomance improvements.
+> SMT no longer receives new features, only critical security and bug fixes.

 | Feature/Tech      | SMT           | RMT           |
 |-------------------|:-------------:|:-------------:|
 |Available on SLES 11|:heavy_check_mark:|:x:|